-- (E) Procedure for appointment.
+(E) Procedure for appointment.

-- (1) (3) No Changes.

-- (4) The clinical department chief shall be responsible for investigating and verifying the character, qualifications and professional standing of the applicants by making inquiry of the primary source of such information and shall within thirty days of receipt of the completed application, submit a report of those findings along with a recommendation on medical staff membership and clinical privileges to the applicant's respective CHRI department chairperson and/or division directorsection chief.
+(4) The clinical department chief shall be responsible for investigating and verifying the character, qualifications and professional standing of the applicants by making inquiry of the primary source of such information and shall within thirty days of receipt of the completed application, submit a report of those findings along with a recommendation on medical staff membership and clinical privileges to the applicant's respective CHRI department chairperson and/or division director-section chief.
 Licensed allied health professional applicants will have their clinical department chief's report submitted to the subcommittee of the credentials committee charged with review of applications for associates to the medical staff.

-- (5) The department chairperson and/or division director section chiefs shall receive all initial signed and verified applications from the appropriate clinical department chief and shall make a recommendation to the medical director of credentialing on each application.
+(5) The department chairperson and/or division director section chiefs-shall receive all initial signed and verified applications from the appropriate clinical department chief and shall make a recommendation to the medical director of credentialing on each application.
 The medical director of credentialing shall make an initial determination as to whether the application is complete.
-The credentials committee, the medical staff administrative committee, the quality and professional affairs committee, and the Wexner medical center board have the right to render an application incomplete, and therefore not able to be processed, if the need arises for additional or clarifying information.
+The credentials committee, the medical staff administrative committee, the quality and professional affairs committee, and the Wexner medical center board have the right to render an application.
+The medical director of credentialing shall be processed, if the need arises for additional or clarifying information.
 The medical director of credentialing shall forward all completed applications to the credentials committee.

-- (6) (11) No Changes.

-- (12) The recommendation of the medical staff administrative committee regarding an appointment decision shall be made within thirty days of receipt of the credentials committee recommendation and shall be communicated by the medical director of credentialing, along with the recommendation of the director of medical affairs, to the quality and professional affairs committee of the Wexner medical center board, and thereafter to the Wexner medical center board.
+(12) The recommendation of the medical staff administrative committee regarding an appointment decision shall be made within thirty days of receipt of the credentials committee recommendation and shall be communicated by the medical director of credentialing, along with the recommendation of the director of medical affairs, to the quality and professional affairs committee of the Wexner medical center board, and thereafter to the Wexner medical center board.
 When the Wexner medical center board has acted, the chair of the Wexner medical center board shall instruct the director of medical affairs to transmit the final decision to the clinical department chief, the applicant, and the respective department chairperson and/or division directorsection chief.

-- (13) No Changes.

-UH and James Bylaws Committee: 10.09.17 James Bylaws Committee: 12.01.17

-Medical Staff Vote: 12.22.17 Quality and Professional Affairs: 03.27.18
+UH and James Bylaws Committee: 10.09.17 James Bylaws Committee: 12.01.17 MSAC: 12.08.17 Medical Staff Vote: 12.22.17 Quality and Professional Affairs: 03.27.18 MC Board: 04.04.18 UBOT: 04.06.18